Cruise recalls robotaxi software after car crashes into San Francisco bus

-SAN FRANCISCO (KRON) — Cruise, the self-driving robotaxi service in San Francisco, has recalled the software on their autonomous cars after a collision that happened in March.
+SAN FRANCISCO, Calif.
+(KRON) — Cruise, the self-driving robotaxi service in San Francisco, has recalled the software on their autonomous cars after a collision that happened in March.

 While tech experts tell Nexstar’s KRON the recall is good, what prompted was alarming.